 As new regulations and standards emerge, CRQ tools can help you prepare, such as by understanding issues like third-party cyber risk that you might need to report.

-CRQ tools like Quantum can also help with existing regulations, such as the Payment Card Industry Data Security Standard (PCI DSS).
+CRQ tools can also help with existing regulations, such as the Payment Card Industry Data Security Standard (PCI DSS).
 Merchants might struggle with PCI DSS requirements like having strong access control measures.
-Using tools like Quantum could enable you to get a full view of your IT assets and get a single view of your data sources to more easily assess and report whether you’re meeting regulatory control requirements.
+Using tools like Kovrr's cyber risk quantification platform can enable you to get a full view of your IT assets and get a single view of your data sources to more easily assess and report whether you’re meeting regulatory control requirements.

 CRQ aids organizations in putting the emphasis on the “G” and “R” in “GRC”, and not only compliance.
 Understanding your risk in financial terms, can enable you to make strategic decisions and create a roadmap based on the exposures and threats that could lead to real financial loss.

 CRQ can help prioritize between compliance requirements and regulations.
 It could be overwhelming for a GRC team to try and comply with every possible regulation and compliance requirement.
 CRQ can be used to determine which are worth investing in by highlighting the greatest decrease in potential financial losses.